CESNET/simplesamlphp-module-authswitcher/README.md

 All MFA modules should enforce 2FA etc. as they are only run for users that have turned them on.

-By default the module uses a `DataAdapter` implementation which connects to an SQL database.
+The authapi module provides a `DataAdapter` implementation which connects to an SQL database.
 You can also write your [custom DataAdapter](#custom-dataadapter).
 Authswitcher includes out-of-the-box support for yubikey:OTP and simpletotp:2fa.
 To add more, you have to write [custom AuthFilterMethod](#custom-authfiltermethod)s.

 Note: Do *NOT* add separate filters for the authentication methods that are controlled by authswitcher.